Characters: X-Men Film Series: X-Men

 - Death Activated Superpower: Once an entire lake falls on her at the end of X2: X-Men United, she gets stronger and more dangerous as shown in X-Men: The Last Stand.

-- Fiery Redhead -> Evil Redhead: As the Dark Phoenix in X-Men: The Last Stand.
+- Fiery Redhead -> Evil Redhead: The former for X-Men 1 and X2.
+The latter as Dark Phoenix in X-Men: The Last Stand.

 - Heroes Want Redheads: Wolverine falls for her.